-- Interest in the library, in the community and in the way each relates to the other
+- Interest in the library, in the community, and how each relates to the other; - Readiness to devote time and effort to the duties of library trusteeship; - Initiative and ability to establish impartial policies for successful operation of the library; - Recognition of the importance of the library and its roles in the community;

-- Readiness to devote time and effort to the duties of library trusteeship
+- Organization of the library board

-- Initiative and ability to establish impartial policies for successful operation of the library
+- Sample Library Board Job Description

-- Recognition of the importance of the library and its roles in the community
+- Relationships with the library director and staff

-- Closeness to the community and the forces that impact the library
+- Closeness to the community and the forces that impact the library;

-- Ability to work well with others
+- Ability to work well with others;

-- Ability to listen effectively
+- Ability to listen effectively;

-- Ability to plan and carry out plans
+- Ability to plan and carry out plans;

-- Devotion to the library and its progress
+- Devotion to the library and its progress;

-- Skill in board management
+- Skill in board management;

-- An open mind and intellectual curiosity
+- An open mind and intellectual curiosity;

-- Sound judgment, a sense of fiscal responsibility, legal understanding, and political awareness
+- Sound judgment, a sense of fiscal responsibility, legal understanding, and political awareness;

-- Verbal and written communication skills
+- Verbal and written communication skills;

-- Ability to relate to the public
+- Ability to relate to the public;

-- Availability to represent the library at public functions and meetings
+- Availability to represent the library at public functions and meetings.

-Every new trustee brings his or her personal experience, skills, and talents to the board, which can benefit the library.
-Common sense, clear-sighted political know-how, and leadership lead the list of valued assets a trustee can bring to the board.
+Every new trustee brings personal experience, skills, and talents to the board, which can benefit the library.
+Common sense, clear-sighted political know-how, and leadership lead the list of valued assets.
 All trustees should possess the above qualifications in varying degrees, but the most important qualification of all is an abiding interest in the library and its welfare.
 Trustees who have this trait and work for the library will be successful.